k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 - fallback after typed exhaustion of an earlier range;
 - total exhaustion across all ranges;
 - rejection of empty, unknown, and incorrectly cased strategies;
+- inline and flat-file precedence, including rejection of invalid values in either source and normalization of omission or explicit `all`;
 - retry returning an existing later-pool allocation after an earlier pool regains capacity;
 - retry restoring overlap protection after IPPool persistence succeeds but